Top 10 Herbal Teas To Relieve Headaches

 5. Meadowsweet Tea

 The scent of almonds pervades this herb.
-It helps to relieve headache and bring down a fever.
+It helps to relieve headaches and bring down a fever.
 Meadowsweet contains salicin, the same compound that’s found in aspirin.19

 A word of caution: Do not drink meadowsweet tea in addition to taking aspirin or if you are allergic to aspirin.
 Also, the tea should not be given to children, unless a physician recommends it.
 Because of the chances of developing Reye syndrome, a serious condition associated with aspirin in children, children under 18 years of age should avoid meadowsweet.21